DavideBrex/SpikeFlow/README.md

 **Key Features**:

-- **Diverse Normalization Techniques**: This workflow implements three normalization methods,to accommodate varying experimental designs and enhance data comparability.
+- **Diverse Normalization Techniques**: This workflow implements five normalization methods,to accommodate varying experimental designs and enhance data comparability.
+These are: RPM, RRPM, Rx-Input, Downsampling, and Median.

 - **Quality Control**:  Spike-in quality control, to ensure a proper comparison between different experimental conditions

 - **Peak Calling**: The workflow incorporates three algorithms for peak identification, crucial for delineating protein-DNA interaction sites.
 The user can choose the type of peak to be called: narrow (macs2), broad (epic2), or very-broad (edd).
-Moreover, the pipeline will merge the called peaks from the replicates and perform peak annotation.
+Moreover, the pipeline allows to call spike-in normalised peaks (only narrow and broad modes).

-- **BigWig Generation for Visualization**: Normalised BigWig files are generaate for genome-wide visualization, compatible with standard genomic browsers, thus facilitating detailed chromatin feature analyses.
+- **BigWig Generation for Visualization**: Normalised BigWig files are generated for genome-wide visualization, compatible with standard genomic browsers, thus facilitating detailed chromatin feature analyses.

+- **Differential Peak Analysis**: If needed, the user can enable spike-in normalized differential peak analysis.
+The pipeline will generate PCA and Volcano plots to facilitate the interpretation of the results.

 - **Scalability**: Leveraging Snakemake, the workflow ensures an automated, error-minimized pipeline adaptable to both small and large-scale genomic datasets.